 The 1974 Bucharest Population Conference concluded that development is the best contraceptive.
 In Kenya, like in other countries around the world, development catalyses reduction in mortalities, fertility and population growth due to improved health care and family planning services.
 This makes population dependent on development.
-The converse is also true but less obvious that development is dependent on population.
 The effects of rapid population growth on social and economic development in Kenya is manifested in:

-- (i) Increased unemployment due to increase in labour force.
+- Increased unemployment due to increase in labour force.
 This leads to increased dependancy constraining the national economy. - (ii) Increased demand for basic and higher education beyond the countrys' institutional capacities, leading to a reduction in school enrollments and to high attrition rates.
 Education should be tailored to enhance self-reliance. - (iii) Increased pressure on both financial resources and health facilities.
-Per capita government expenditure on health services has declined from about US\$ 10 in 1980/81, to US\$ 3 in 1993/94.
+Per capita government expenditure on health services has declined from about US\$ 10 in 1980/81, to about US\$ 3 in 1997/98.
 At present, the health delivery system is characterized by congestion, and a shortage of both medical personnel and service delivery points. - (iv) Increased demand for food and other basic services such as housing. - (v) Increased environmental degradation through the removal of ground cover and cultivation of hillsides, river banks, catchment areas and other marginal lands.